cartesi/docs/docs/compute/how.md

 tags: [maintain, sdk, off-chain, low-level developer]
 ---

 Cartesi Compute SDK allows Cartesi DApps to specify and request verifiable computations to Cartesi Machines.
-Additionally, the SDK provides tools to facilitate and reduce the cost of inputing data into Cartesi Machines.
+Additionally, the SDK provides tools to facilitate and reduce the cost of inputting data into Cartesi Machines.

 ## Cartesi computations